e-schultz/not-a-robot-vault/daily/the evening ramble/_notes/20210203 - Personal vs Collaborative Knowledge Management.md

 and I'm probably missing a few - and for some people, it's probably more.

-Often in my notes - I'll create attributes for links to jira, otter, etc - so when I'm going back to that note, I can quickly access links that I need.
+Often in my notes - I'll create attributes for links to jira, [[Otter.ai|otter]], etc - so when I'm going back to that note, I can quickly access links that I need.

 There are lots of things that can live in notion - lots of notes, documentation, meeting note type of needs can fit well in notion, and the extra formatting/etc of Google Docs isn't needed.